 - Learning outcome #1.
-Students will differentiate between various study designs, relying upon learned concepts. - Learning outcome #2.
+Students will differentiate between common epidemiologic study designs. - Learning outcome #2.
 Students will demonstrate the ability to calculate and interpret measures of association.

 Goal #3.
 MPH program graduates will gain a broad understanding of diversity and culture, ethical principles, program planning and systems thinking.